isomerpages/pmo-carbonmarketcoop/_our-article-6-cooperation/Participation Criteria for IAs/Requirement for all ITMOs Authorised under Singapore’s IAs.md

 third_nav_title: Participation Criteria for IAs
 ---
 <h3>Requirement for all Internationally Transferred Mitigation Outcomes (ITMOs) Authorised under Singapore’s Implementation Agreements (“IAs”) to be first either sold or transferred to Eligible Entities bona fide</h3>
-<p>To grow Singapore as a carbon services and trading hub, we require all
+<p>To grow Singapore's carbon services and trading ecosystem, we require
-ITMOs* authorised under Singapore’s IAs to be first either sold or transferred to an Eligible Entity bona fide (“Qualifying Sale or Transfer”).</p>
+all ITMOs* authorised under Singapore’s IAs to be first either sold or transferred to an Eligible Entity bona fide (“Qualifying Sale or Transfer”).</p>
 <p>An Eligible Entity refers to:</p>
 <ol data-tight="true" class="tight">
 <li>